 Once a synapse is marked as a habit, it stays marked as a habit, forever.

-However, if for some reason an individual decides to change a habit (hard to do), over time the Habit synapse will become obsolete (unused).
-Because the Basal Ganglia already has a dendrite monitoring the Habit synapse, when it notices that the synapse is not longer active, it will send a message to the brain’s defense/janitorial crew, Microglial Neural Cells.
+However, if for some reason an individual decides to change a habit, over time the Habit synapse will become obsolete, due to lack of use.
+Because the Basal Ganglia already has a dendrite monitoring the habit synapse, when it notices that the synapse is no longer active, it will send a message to the pre-frontal cortex, who then give the Basal Ganglia a thumbs up or thumbs down, on dismantling the habit synapse.
+If it gives a thumbs down, the pre-frontal cortex will notify the brain’s defense/janitorial crew, called Microglial Neural Cells, who then begin to dismantle the synapse and the Basil Ganglia’s dendrite.

 Microglial Neural Cells serve two functions withing the brain: